Judge wins AL MVP in runaway; Goldschmidt takes NL prize

 Yordan Alvarez of the World Series champion Houston Astros finished third.

 “It’s a great honor.
-But it isn’t just about me,” Goldschmidt said on MLB Network.
+But it isn’t just about me,” Goldschmidt said.
 “I mean, there’s been so many people that have helped me.”

 San Diego Padres third baseman Manny Machado finished second with 291 points after getting seven first-place votes and 13 seconds.

-Goldschmidt’s teammate with the NL Central champion Cardinals, third baseman Nolan Arenado, came in third with 232 points.
-He was picked first on one ballot, second on two and third on 15.
+Nolan Arenado, teammates with Goldschmidt on the NL Central champion Cardinals, came in third with 232 points.
+Arenado was picked first on one ballot, second on two and third on 15.

+Goldschmidt gave the Cardinals their 18th MVP, second among big league teams to the Yankees (21).

 Now a free agent, Judge broke the AL record of 61 homers set by Yankees slugger Roger Maris in 1961.